 There are no rules, and each cook has their own taste.

 Basic Spanish Adobo for Pork & Red Meats

 This makes enough for approximately 1 kilo (2 lbs) of pork or beef.

-- 4 tablespoon Spanish paprika (sweet or spicy)
+- 4 tablespoons Spanish paprika (sweet or spicy)

-- 2-3 large garlic cloves, minced or 3 Tbsp garlic powder, NOT garlic salt
+- 2-3 large garlic cloves (minced or 3 tablespoons garlic powder, NOT garlic salt)

 - Mix paprika, oregano, and garlic together in a glass bowl or container.

 - Stir in oil and vinegar (and optionally water).

 - Place meat in a container and rub adobo into all sides of the meat using your hands.